Dove-white/Dove-white/README.md

  ## 🏆 Achievements

-- 🌟 Completed Gold 🥇 in Hackerrank 10 Days of JS 2023, 2🌟🌟 in 30 Days of Code, and 2🌟🌟 in Problem Solving  [Hackerrank](https://www.hackerrank.com/profile/dugbazahredeemer)
+- 5 stars (Gold) in Hackerrank 10 Days of JS 2023, 2 stars in 30 Days of Code, and 2 stars in Problem Solving  [Hackerrank](https://www.hackerrank.com/profile/dugbazahredeemer)

 ## 📬 Get in Touch